Tyneham Village Photos

 Tyneham House

 Tyneham House was the Elizabethan manor of the Bond family, who had owned the estate for centuries.
-Requisitioned in 1943 and demolished by the military in the 1950s, only the earthworks and terraced gardens remain.
+Requisitioned in 1943 and largely demolished by the military in 1973, only the earthworks and terraced gardens remain.

 Historic Village Life